jpmcWorkers/jpmcWorkers.github.io/docs/gender/cigna.md

 8. E-mail the receipts to Jacki.Trammell@CignaHealthcare.com who will work with you on the claim for reimbursement.
 9. Pray.
 (It should be fine.)

+## Filling out the Medical-Network Adequacy Provision (NAP) Exception Request Form

+### Page One

+This is all personal information for you, the patient.

+### Page Two

+* Provider Information:
+    * This is the doctor who is "prescribing" laser hair removal.
+    * The "Office Information" section refers again to physician services, not electrolysis services.
+    * You are probably *not* requesting Network Adequacy for this *provider.*

+* Facility Information:
+    * This is the place that's going to do your electrolysis.
+    * If the electrologist won't provide a tax ID number (or has no fax), explain their reasoning in the "Additional Infomation" section on page 3.
+    * You are indeed requesting Network Adequacy for this *facility.*

+* Service Infomation:
+    * `Electrolysis for face and neck -- There are no in-network providers of, nor facilities for, this service in-state, per search via both Included Health and Cigna's own transgender care coordination team.`

+### Page Three

+* Past Medical History:
+    * Primary Diagnosis Code: `F.64.0`
+    * Primary Diagnosis Description: `Gender Disphoria`
+    * All else: Leave blank
+* Service Requested:
+    * Procedure Name: `Electrolysis`
+    * CPT Code: `17380`
+    * # of Units: 99
+        * (One line of this is enough...)
+    * Is this a request for...: No, and No.
+* Additional Infomation:
+    * Note here if the electrologist won't provide a TIN or FAX number, and why they say.
+    * Where Performed: Other - `Electrologist's Office`
+* Authorization:
+    * Contact Name: Your doctor
+    * HCP Signer's Name: Your doctor
+    * Name of the person completing the form: Your doctor

+### Then what?

+Send it to your doctor in as pre-filled a state as possible so they have an easy time with it.
+Remind your doctor to include both letters and the form in a package and to fax to the **NAP Medical** number on the first page of the form.
+(Currently that's 833-213-9222.)

+If you still have questions, call Cigna (number on the back of your card, or 800-790-3086) and ask for the transgender care team.
+(You may need to ask for "operator" to get past the robot.)